 You need not own a high-end Canon or Nikon DSLR to become a skillful photographer.
 Some excellent features within the iPhone camera help you improve your photography skills.
 All you have to do is explore your iPhone's camera and utilize it to the fullest.
 Follow these six tried and tested tips to take skillful pictures using your iPhone.

 Tips to Capture Pictures from Your iPhone Camera Like a Pro

 #1.
 Turn on the Camera Grid

-It is often possible that without your knowledge the photos which you take come out tilted, unless you do it deliberately it becomes a good picture.
-If you wish to prevent the skewing of photos, then here is a setting that you need to be aware of.
+It is often possible that without your knowledge the photos which you take come out tilted unless you do it deliberately it becomes a good picture.
+If you wish to prevent the skewing of photos, then there is a setting that you need to be aware of.
 To avoid the tilting of photos, switch on the gridlines.
 It is the easiest way you manage the horizon while composing photos.
-Earlier you can find this option inside the camera app, but after the update to iOS 8 you must do it externally.
-All you have to do is go to Settings app and select Photos & Camera.
+Earlier you can find this option inside the camera app, but after the update to iOS 8, you must do it externally.
+All you have to do is go to the Settings app and select Photos & Camera.
 Here, you can find the option to switch the grid on.
 Now once it is turned on you can see a bunch of lines in the form of grid over the screen of the camera.
 This will help you take straight pictures with ease.

-You can enable grid view by Settings → Photos & Camera → Tap on Grid to Turn it ON
+You can enable grid view by Settings → Photos & Camera → Tap on Grid to Turn it ON.

 Also Read: Best Camera Apps for iPhone and iPad